 4. Not having enough money to complete a flip or hold a rental property

 On a fix and flip not having enough money means you can’t finish the flip.
-I bought a flip a few months ago from another flipper, who got themselves way in over their head and needed to sell ASAP.
+I bought a flip a few months ago from flippers who got themselves way in over their heads and needed to sell ASAP.
 I was happy to buy it off them for a huge discount.
-You have to have enough money to buy a flip, pay for carrying costs, pay for repairs and plan to keep the property at least six months.
+You have to have enough money to buy a flip, pay for carrying costs, pay for repairs and plan to keep the property for at least six months.

 5. Partnering with someone without having everything in writing